Weight loss with the band

 Price and finance

-The fixed price for a standard gastric band package will be in the range of £5750 to £6250 depending on the location where your surgery is done and on who the operating surgeon is.
+The price for a standard gastric band package will depend on the location where your surgery is done and on who the operating surgeon is.
 Most band cases are day cases (you go home on the day of surgery), but there will be some patients for whom it is necessary to schedule an overnight stay, for example if you are a diabetic patient or need a longer period of observation for some other reason.

 Yes.
 Over the years many patients have told us that they need finance to fund all or part of their gastric band procedure.
 To help with this we have introduced two plans: